-NOTE: With the current situation, we expect a larger-than-normal volume of applications.
+NOTE: With the current situation, we expect a larger-than-normal volume of applications and processing times.
 Our funds are limited, but we will fund as many as we can.
 Thank you for your patience.

-Please use the revised Emergency Grant application during the COVID-19 pandemic.
-Revised graduate student eligibility is noted on the application and below.
 Only degree-seeking graduate students in graduate programs under the auspices of the Graduate College (classified as "2G") are eligible for this grant.
-Undergraduate, graduate non-degree, and professional students are not eligible for emergency grant funding from the Graduate College because the emergency fund is supported by graduate student-to-student fees (i.e. students from the following degree programs are ineligible: DMD, DPT, JD, LLM, MBA, MD, and MSW).
+Undergraduate, graduate non-degree, and professional students are not eligible for emergency grant funding from the Graduate College because the emergency fund is supported by graduate student-to-student fees (i.e., students from the following degree programs are ineligible: DMD, DPT, JD, LLM, MBA, MPH, MD, MSW, DPharm, and MEng).

 Graduate students who experience an acute and unexpected short-term hardship may to apply for an emergency grant.
 This program is being administered by the Graduate College in accordance with applicable University rules and policies.
 Funding for the Emergency Grant program comes from the Student-to-Student fee that is assessed to graduate students in Fall and Spring Semesters.
 The fund itself is limited, and therefore, the following criteria have been established.

 - Applicants must be degree-seeking graduate students at UIC (classified as “2G”) for the term the hardship occurred.
-Undergraduate and professional students are not eligible for emergency grant funding from the Graduate College because emergency funding is supported by graduate student fees (i.e. students from the following degree programs are ineligible: MD, JD, LLM, MBA, DPT, DMD).
+Undergraduate and professional students are not eligible for emergency grant funding from the Graduate College because emergency funding is supported by graduate student fees (i.e. students from the following degree programs are ineligible: DMD, DPT, JD, LLM, MBA, MPH, MD, MSW, DPharm, and MEng.

 - Applicants must be registered for a minimum of eight (8) semester hours, or three (3) hours in the summer, for the term in which the hardship occurred.
 The student must also apply for the funds in the term in which the hardship occurred, although applicants may submit their application into the next term if the timing of the event that caused the hardship necessitates such action.
 During the COVID-19 pandemic, the summer registration requirement may be waived if the student is not graduating in May or August 2020.